-Custom-made mouth guards are explicitly fabricated to match the patient’s teeth and bite to provide a proper fit and optimal protection.
+Custom-made mouth guards, like the ones both our Dearborn Dentist and Brownstown Dental Clinic makes, are explicitly fabricated to match the patient’s teeth and bite to provide a proper fit and optimal protection.
 The patient will need to visit the dentist to have the impression of their teeth taken.
 This process is simple and takes about 15 minutes.
 The impression will be sent to the dental lab to create the mouth guard, which should be available in about a week.
 Mouth guards can be used for the upper or lower set of teeth or both.

 Uses of mouth guards

 Dental experts typically recommend mouth guards as a solution to many dental conditions, aside from their use by athletes for protection.
 The dentist may recommend the device for any of the following conditions:

 This is the medical term for teeth grinding or clenching.
 Teeth grinding occurs unconsciously during sleep or in the daytime when the person feels stressed.
 This condition causes enamel deterioration, and without a protective shield, it can cause a chipped or cracked tooth.
 Damaged enamel cannot be repaired and must be replaced with a restoration such as dental crowns or veneers.
 Fixing the teeth is usually expensive if not inconvenient.